pavan-sec/Linux-Learning-Notes/Linux-Learning-Notes/03-File-Management/10_File_Compression_&_Archiving_With_tar.md

 In Linux, you'll frequently need to bundle multiple files into a single file or make large files smaller for storage or transfer.
 This involves two different concepts: **archiving** and **compression**.

-- **Archiving 🗂️:** This is the process of combining multiple files and directories into a single file, called an **archive**.
+- **Archiving :** This is the process of combining multiple files and directories into a single file, called an **archive**.
 The most common command for this is `tar`.
 An archive itself is not any smaller than the sum of the original files.
-- **Compression 🤏:** This is the process of taking a single file and shrinking its size using an algorithm.
+- **Compression:** This is the process of taking a single file and shrinking its size using an algorithm.
 Common tools for this are `gzip` and `bzip2`.

 Often, you will do both: first, you archive many files into one, and then you compress that single archive file.
 The `tar` command is powerful enough to do both steps at once.